 The Company will take reasonable steps to ensure that the EU and UK Personal Information processed is reliable for its intended use and is accurate and complete for carrying out the purposes described in this Notice.

 The Company does not envisage that you will be subject to decisions that will have a significant impact on you based solely on automated decision-making.
 The Company will notify you in writing if this position changes.

 10. Your Rights

 You have the right, in certain circumstances, to object to the processing of your EU and UK Personal Information.
-You can exercise this right by contacting Liz Chen, Director of Product, at email@example.com and Sara Ray, Senior Vice President of Community Insight at [email protected]
+You can exercise this right by contacting Liz Chen, Director of Product, at email@example.com and Sara Ray, Senior Vice President of Operations and Insights, at firstname.lastname@example.org.

 You also have the right, in certain circumstances, to access your EU and UK Personal Information, to correct inaccurate EU and UK Personal Information, to have your EU and UK Personal Information erased, to restrict the processing of your EU and UK Personal Information, to receive the EU and UK Personal Information you have provided to the Company in a structured, commonly used and machine-readable format for onward transmission, and to object to automated decision-making.
 If you wish to exercise any of these rights, please contact https://themighty.com/privacy-request/.
 Please note that certain EU and UK Personal Information may be exempt from such access, correction, erasure, restriction and portability requests in accordance with applicable data protection laws or other laws and regulations.

 You also can file a complaint with your local data protection supervisory authority.
-If you are in the EU, please contact the Data Protection Commission (Ireland).
-You can register a complaint at www.dataprotection.ie, and if you are in the UK, contact the Information Commissioner’s Office at https://ico.org.uk/.
+If you are in the EU, please contact the Data Protection Commission (Ireland) at www.dataprotection.ie, and if you are in the UK, contact the Information Commissioner’s Office at https://ico.org.uk/.